BEST EVER Vegan Pumpkin Cinnamon Rolls (Easy!)

 - Yeast: you can use rapid rise or activated, though please note that the rise times will differ.
 I recommend Fleischmann’s.

-- Dairy free milk: you can also use oat milk here.
+- Dairy free milk: you can use any non-dairy milk here.
+I like to use oat milk.
 However, the creamier the better.
 I recommend using coconut milk from the can or store bought super cream oat milk, like Forager Projects.
+Soy milk and almond milk also work well!

-- Vegan butter: if you’re nut-free, you can use an oat-milk or soy-based vegan butter.
+- Vegan butter: I like Miyoko’s here.
+If you’re nut-free, you can use an oat-milk or soy-based vegan butter.

 - Flour: I have not tried this yet with gluten-free flour, so I’m not able to guarantee results!